escap/fenix-ui-filter/README.md

 - `focus` : if the payload value is equal to the selector id, set the selector state to focused
 - `ensure_unset` : ensure that the payload value is not selected in the specific selector
 - `disable` : disable selector
+- `process` : pass a custom D3P process that will compiled.
+Use `{{codes}}` to specify where to place the codes that triggered the dependencies call.

 ### Available events